michaelcourcy/verified-data-services/dh2i/readme.md

 # Create an alias to connect to the listener through the client

-For simplicity let's create an alias that will connect to the listner through the first pod.
+For simplicity let's create an alias that will connect to the listener through the first pod.

 ```
 alias dx="kubectl exec dxesqlag-0 -c mssql-tools -it -- /opt/mssql-tools/bin/sqlcmd -S dxemssql-cluster-lb,14033 -U sa -P 'MyP@SSw0rd1\!'"
 ```

+Notice the Host : `-S dxemssql-cluster-lb,14033`

 The only thing you have to do now is to simply type `dx`
 ```